First Year Review Exams & Dissertation

 Approximately two weeks prior to taking exams, students should submit a double-spaced, six-to-eight-page rationale that describes the central themes and/or critical viewpoints made available in each area of study, articulates interrelationships between areas, and addresses the overall relevance of the exam to the student's future work.

-The exam itself consists of a two-day writing period, followed by a ninety-minute oral defense.
-For the writing portion, we expect that students might compose essay(s) totaling 3000-5000 words (12-20 double-spaced pages) each exam day.
+The exam itself consists of a two-day or four-day writing period, followed by a ninety-minute oral defense.
+Students are expected to produce 24-40 pages of exam writing at the end of the exam period (double-spaced, 12” font, and 1” margins).
+For the two-day option, students compose essay(s) totaling 12-20 pages each exam day.
+For the four-day option, students might aim to produce 6-10 pages per day.
 After successful completion of the qualifying exams, students in Rhetoric and Composition will write a dissertation proposal before beginning work on the dissertation.
 Please adhere to the Dissertation Proposal format.

 |Wk 10 of 1st Semester||Form exam committee.|